meghanachougani24-max/Cloud-Based-Bus-Pass-System/README_Task3.md

 ## Problem It Solves
 Traditional/manual booking systems often suffer from:
 - **Ticket loss** — no reliable way to recover proof of a booking
-- **Ticket theft / duplication** — the same seat being sold to multiple people
+- **Ticket theft or duplication** — the same seat being sold to multiple people
 - **Incorrect pricing** — prices manipulated by whoever is entering the data